Resolved by the General Assembly in Kaunas, Lithuania, July 5, 2017.

 Art.
 4.1

-At the International Children's Games, only those types of sports recognized by the Olympic Committee should be offered.
+At the International Children’s Games, only those sports recognized by the Olympic Committee should be offered.

 Art.
 4.2

-However, regional types of sports can also be suggested (for example, orientation run, beach-volleyball, etc.).
+However, regional types of sports can also be suggested but only as demonstration sports (for example, orienteering etc.) with the final decision resting with the ICG Committee.

 Art.
 4.3

 Boxing, full-contact, motor-sports, as well as descent and Super-G are prohibited.
-All futher suggestions are individually examined by the Committee of the International Children's Games.
+All further suggestions are individually examined by the Committee of the International Children’s Games.

 5. Specific Regulations